-- The local study team <insert local context, institution name> will know your name and have access to your information. - We will do our best to make sure no one outside the study knows you are part of the study. - To help us stay in contact with you during the study, we may ask you if you are willing to provide name(s) and contact information of back-up contact(s).
-It is completely up to you to decide if you want to give us additional contact information. - ✓ If you decide to give us information for back-up contacts, you are giving us permission to contact those person(s).
-If we contact one of your back-ups, that person will likely find out that you are part of this study.
+- The local study team <insert local context, institution name> will know your name and have access to your baby's information. - We will do our best to make sure no one outside the study knows your baby is part of the study.

+To help us stay in contact with you during the study, we may ask you if you are willing to provide name(s) and contact information of back-up contact(s).
+It is completely up to you to decide if you want to give us additional contact information.

+- ✓ If you decide to give us information for back-up contacts, you are giving us permission to contact those person(s).
+If we contact one of your back-ups, that person will likely find out that you are allowing your baby to be part of this study.
 You may also choose to provide or share other ways for us to stay in contact with you.
 If you agree to do provide this information, you are giving us permission to use these ways to contact you.
-Someone outside of the study team may then find out that you are part of this study. - We will take your name off of information that we collect from you during the study. - ✓ We may share your information with your name removed with colleagues at the IDeA States Pediatric Clinical Trial Network Coordinating and Operations Center at University of Arkansas for Medical Sciences, the Duke Clinical Research Institute Coordinating Center, and RTI International in North Carolina. - When we share the results of the study in meetings or medical journals, we will not include your name or anything else that identifies you or your baby. - There are people who make sure the study is run the right way.
-These people may see information, including information that identifies you, from the study about you/your baby.
-They are: - ✓ NIH (National Institutes of Health), the study sponsor - ✓ OHRP (Office for Human Research Protections), a federal agency - ✓ University of Arkansas for Medical Sciences (UAMS) Institutional Review Board - ✓ Other institutional oversight offices - ✓ Investigators from other sites in the study - ✓ RTI International - ✓ FDA (Food and Drug Administration)
+Someone outside of the study team may then find out that you are allowing your baby to be part of this study. - We will take your/your baby's name off of information that we collect during the study. - ✓ We may share your/your baby's information with your/your baby's name removed - with colleagues at the IDeA States Pediatric Clinical Trial Network Coordinating and Operations Center at University of Arkansas for Medical

-Informed Consent Template Version #: 09 cIRB# 260053 Template Date: 28-July-2021 Page 12 of 18
+Informed Consent BABY ONLY Template Version #: 03 cIRB# 260053 Template Date: 28-July-2021 Page 12 of 18